Professor of Law

 Professor Daly has written extensively on comparative constitutional law and transitional justice issues throughout the world.
 She is the author of Dignity Rights: Courts, Constitutions, and the Worth of the Human Person (U. Penn 2013), with a Foreword by former President of the Israeli Supreme Court, Aharon Barak.
 This is the first book to explore the constitutional law of dignity around the world.
 In Dignity Rights, Professor Daly shows how dignity has come not only to define specific interests like the right to humane treatment or to earn a living wage, but also to protect the basic rights of a person to control his or her own life and to live in society with others.
 She argues that, through the right to dignity, courts are redefining what it means to be human in the modern world.
 She is the co-author, with James R. May, of the first casebook on Dignity Rights (W.S.
 Hein, forthcoming 2020).

 She joined the faculty at Widener in 1993.
 She served as Interim Dean 2013-2015, Vice Dean 2013-2014, and Associate Dean for Faculty Research and Development 2007-2011.
 She has directed summer programs in Sydney, Australia and Venice, Italy.
-She teaches in the areas of Dignity Rights, Constitutional Law, Comparative Constitutional Law, First Amendment, Administrative Law, Human Rights, and Property Law.
+She teaches in the areas of Dignity Rights, Constitutional Law, Comparative Constitutional Law, First Amendment, Administrative Law, Human Rights, and International Law.
 She received a B.A. from Wesleyan University, and her J.D. from the University of Michigan.
 She is currently a candidate for a Ph.D. from the University of Cape Town.